 1. eToro - Best All Round Investment App for Stocks, ETFs and Crypto

-The eToro mobile app is extremely user friendly, with a layout and menu design that feels intuitive as soon as you log in.
+The eToro mobile investment app is extremely user friendly, with a layout and menu design that feels intuitive as soon as you log in.
 Just beware that the app doesn’t offer much in the way of charts, market news, or other tools.
 You’re essentially on your own for researching assets, so you’ll probably want to find a stock screener app or something similar to support your mobile investing.

-- Assets: Stocks, ETFs, Cryptocurrencies, Forex CFDs, Commodities CFDs
+- Investment Assets: Stocks, ETFs, Cryptocurrencies

 - Demo Account: Yes